beemarie/knative-lab/workshop/exercise-5/README.md

     ibmcloud cr token-add --description "knative read write token for all namespaces" --non-expiring --readwrite
     ```

+3. Create an environment variable containing your token.

+    ```
+    export MYTOKEN=<your_token_value>
+    ```

-3. The CLI output should include a Token Identifier and the Token.
+4. The CLI output should include a Token Identifier and the Token.
 Make note of the Token for later in this lab.
 You will not need the Token Identifier.
 You can verify that the token was created by listing all tokens.

     ```
     ibmcloud cr token-list